 Have you stopped in at Anna’s yet this holiday season?
-If so, it was likely hard to pass by the stunning, exuberant blooms of our flowering Amaryllis!
+One of our holiday favourites has arrived, Amaryllis, and although they aren’t flowering just yet, you won’t want to miss out on their stunning, exuberant blooms when the time comes!
 These beautiful bulb plants are known to produce large, bell-shaped flowers and have begun to rival the much-loved poinsettia as the holiday flower of choice!

 Information, Care & Maintenance for Amaryllis: